Ankow99/un-seal/README.md

 ## Overview

-`un-seal` is a command-line tool that solves the "Day 0" problem for [Vault](https://charmhub.io/vault) clusters deployed with [Juju](https://juju.is/).
+`un-seal` is a command-line tool that solves the tedious initialization and unsealing problem for [Vault](https://charmhub.io/vault) clusters deployed with [Juju](https://juju.is/).
 It automates the entire process of initialization, key management, and unsealing, handling the two primary scenarios you'll face:

 1.  **Brand-New Cluster:** If you've just deployed Vault, `un-seal` will initialize the cluster, securely save the new keys and root token to your home directory, and then unseal all units.